-The Oregon Counseling Association works to provide professional advocacy for mental health counselors and their clients.
+The Oregon Counseling Association is committed to professional advocacy for mental health counselors and our clients.
 Your membership dues directly fund these efforts via the Coalition of Oregon Professional Associations for Counseling and Therapy (COPACT).

 For an idea of some of what COPACT's done for our profession, click here.
-Some selected highlights:
+A few highlights:

 helping you find actionable advocacy opportunities